Craps Guide

 “Place” Bets on 6 and 8

-Second, only to 7, 6, and 8 are the most common rolls that occur in craps.
-When you place bets on 6 and 8, you essentially pick your own point numbers instead of waiting for the shooter to do so.
-Since these numbers are so commonly rolled, you have a pretty good chance at winning, too.
+Second, only 7, 6, and 8 are the most common rolls that occur in craps.
+When you place bets on 6 and 8, you essentially pick your point numbers instead of waiting for the shooter to do so.
+Since these numbers are so commonly rolled, you have a pretty good chance of winning, too.

 Pass with Odds, Plus 6 and/or 8